FreeRCT/FreeRCT/doc/savegame.rst

 ======  ======  =======  ======================================================
 Offset  Length  Version  Description
 ======  ======  =======  ======================================================
+   0       4      1-     "scni".
-   0       4      1-     Version number.
+   4       4      1-     Version number.
-   4       2      1-     X base coordinate.
+   8       2      1-     X base coordinate.
-   6       2      1-     Y base coordinate.
+  10       2      1-     Y base coordinate.
-   8       2      1-     Z base coordinate.
+  12       2      1-     Z base coordinate.
-  10       1      1-     The item's orientation.
+  14       1      1-     The item's orientation.
-  11       4      1-     The time in the animation.
+  15       4      1-     The time in the animation.
-  15       4      1-     The time since the item was last watered.
+  19       4      1-     The time since the item was last watered.
-  19                     Total size.
+  23       4      1-     "incs".
 ======  ======  =======  ======================================================

 Version history